 Get a good legal contract in place to ensure you are protected against any fraudulent behavior.
 A contract manufacturer can witness firsthand the demand for and potential of a product in his or her market.
 If it looks attractive, without a legal contract, there's nothing to stop the contract manufacturer from producing its similar product with a tweak or improvement here or there to differentiate it from yours.

 A contract outlines your legal rights and recourse should this occur.
 Take care to identify which country the contract is governed by if in fact, you are negotiating across borders.

 Other Risks to Consider

 Cultural differences that include but are not limited to language barriers if you are contracting overseas can cause a multitude of issues.
 If working with overseas contract manufacturers, you also have a lack of control over the quality of the manufacturing process, and you certainly won't be the only customer of the contract manufacturer.

-- Good, clean, well-managed facility
+- A good, clean, well-managed facility

 - ISO-certified manufacturing quality standards